 BIM55430 - Farming: stock valuation: livestock subsidies: particular animals

-Where a livestock subsidy is payable in respect of individually identified live animals, its effect may need to be taken into account when using the deemed cost method of valuation described in Section 7 of BEN 19 (see BIM55410).
-This was set out in an article in Tax Bulletin, Issue 14 (December 1994).
+In the case of the Scottish Beef Scheme or other schemes, where a livestock subsidy is payable in respect of individually identified live animals, its effect may need to be taken into account when using the deemed cost method of valuation described in Helpsheet 232 (see BIM55410).

 If the subsidy has been taken into account in full in a particular period then there is no effect on deemed cost valuations.
 Where a receipt has not been taken into account in a particular period but: